akrabc/Shadowscapes/README.md

 # Shadowscapes
 ## How to install and run the game:
-Click on the link , and download the game asset folder and click exe file to play.
+Click on the link , and extract the zip folder and right click and click on open in terminal.
+Then type "python shadowscapes_main.py" to play.

 https://github.com/akrabc/Shadowscapes/blob/main/ShadowScapes.zip
 ## About the game: